MachineLemonade/docs/v0.11/ee-installation-terraform-aws.md

 Astronomer’s terraform scripts can be used to automate the provisioning of a production grade Airflow environment.

-The [Astronomer Enterprise module for AWS](https://registry.terraform.io/modules/astronomer/astronomer-enterprise/aws/0.0.80) will provision the following resources in your AWS account:
+The [Astronomer Enterprise module for AWS](https://registry.terraform.io/modules/astronomer/astronomer-enterprise/aws) can be used to provision the Astronomer platform in your AWS account.
+The automation deploys the following by default:
-* EKS cluster with an auto-scaling node group
-* Aurora RDS

 * VPC
+* Network
+* Database
+* Kubernetes
-* Subnets
+* TLS certificate
-* Full installation of Astronomer Enterprise
+* Astronomer

 More detailed information can also be found here: https://github.com/astronomer/terraform-aws-astronomer-enterprise